Optimal Linear Sofic Approximations Of Countable Groups: Introduction

 \end{enumerate}

-We will also say that $G$ is $\kappa$-approximable by $\Gr$.
-The most prominent and well-studied examples are the sofic and hyperlinear groups, which correspond, respectively, to approximation by the family of symmetric groups equipped with the normalized Hamming distance and the family of unitary groups equipped with normalized Hilbert-Schmidt distance.
-Sofic groups emerged out of the work of M. Gromov in connection with the so-called Gottschalk surjunctivity conjecture \cite{Gromov99}.
-The terminology is due to Benjamin Weiss \cite{Weiss00}.
+We will then also say that $G$ is $\kappa$-approximable by $\Gr$.
+Perhaps the most prominent and well-studied classes of approximable groups are the sofic and hyperlinear groups, which correspond, respectively, to approximation by the family of symmetric groups equipped with the normalized Hamming distance and the family of unitary groups equipped with normalized Hilbert-Schmidt distance.
+The class of sofic groups was introduced by Gromov in connection with the so-called Gottschalk surjunctivity conjecture \cite{Gromov99}, while the terminology is due to Weiss \cite{Weiss00}.
 Hyperlinear groups first appeared in the context of Conne's embedding conjecture.
-The term hyperlinear was coined by F. R\u{a}dulescu \cite{Rad08}.
-Sofic groups are easily seen to be hyperlinear.
-It is unknown whether every countable group is sofic, or even hyperlinear.
+The term hyperlinear was coined by R\u{a}dulescu \cite{Rad08}.
+Sofic groups are shown to be hyperlinear \cite[Theorem 2]{ElekSzabo}, It is unknown whether every group is sofic, or even hyperlinear.

-Linear sofic groups form another class of groups admitting a different form of approximation that can be viewed as a hybrid of sofic and hyperlinear groups.
-This mode of approximation uses general linear groups (over a specific field) as target groups while the metric is given by the normalized rank.
-For a $d \times d$ matrices $A, B \in \GL_d(\CC)$, we set
+The class of linear sofic groups over an arbitrary field was introduced by Arzhantseva and P\u{a}unescu \cite[Definition 4.1 and the paragraph following Definition 4.2]{AP17} who proved fundamental results about this class of groups.
+This mode of approximation defining linear sofic groups uses general linear groups (over a general field $F$ fixed in the discussion) as target groups while the metric is defined using the normalized rank.
+In this regards, linear sofic groups provide a hybrid form of approximation